-In 2003 Chandra Mohini Chaturvedi and her daughter Amrita Chaturvedi started to teach a few impoverished neighbourhood children for an hour each day.
-When they realized that an hour a day would not be enough, they decided to send the children to a school for an education that would help them in the long run.
+In 2003 Chandra Mohini Chaturvedi started to teach a few impoverished neighbor children for an hour every day.
+She soon realized that teaching them for only an hour would not get them anywhere.
+She decided to send the children to a school for an education that would help them in the long run.
 Unfortunately, in the school they attended, they were ignored, beaten and shamed—mostly because they were poor.
-That is when Amrita decided to start an organization with a school specifically designed to meet the needs of poor children.
+That's when she and her family decided to start their own NGO with a school specifically designed to meet the needs of poor children.
 This was the beginning of Hope and Joy Society for the Underprivileged and Asha Deep Vidyashram.

 The initial concerns that prompted the opening of our school remain the driving force behind everything we do.